avenues-hangprinter-team/Avenues-Hangprinter-V3-Documentation/README.md

 - BOM
   - _This bill of materials lists all of the necessary materials needed outside of 3D printed parts.
 Adjust the lengths of cables, wires and anchors for your scale._
 - 3D printed parts
   - You can find the STL files for the 3D printed parts in this link.
 It is recommended that these parts be sent out for professional 3D printers, since precision is of utmost importance.
+We ran into some print-quality issues specially in the gear parts.

 #### Mover Assembly